BeiDouMS/BeiDou-Server/README.md

 1. Install MySQL Server 8 and MySQL Workbench 8.
 2. Using Workbench, create a new user with username "cosmic_server" and password "snailshell".
-   These are the defaults used in Cosmic.
+   This the default configuration in Cosmic.
    * (Optional) Restrict the Schema Privileges for this new user for improved security.
 	 Add a new entry with "Schemas matching pattern: cosmic" and only select "SELECT", "INSERT", "UPDATE", "DELETE" under "Object Rights"
-3. Run the sql scripts in the "sql" directory of the project in the order indicated by their names.
+3. Run the sql scripts in the "database/sql" directory of the project in the order indicated by their names.
-	* Make sure you are connected to the database with the "root" user.
+	* Make sure you are connected to the database with the "root" user to be able to run the scripts.
-	* Run scripts through the menu: "File" -> "Run SQL Script" -> select the script file to run -> "Run"
+	* Run scripts one by one through the menu: "File" -> "Run SQL Script" -> select the script file to run -> "Run"
 	* The 3rd script "3-db_shopupdate" is optional.
 It adds custom shop items for certain NPCs.
+    * The 4th script "4-db_admin" is also optional, but recommended if you are new.
+It adds an admin account to simplify the setup.

 Use this info when you connect to MySQL Server for the first time:
 * Server Host: localhost
 * Port: 3306
 * Username: root
-* Password: whatever you entered in during the installation of MySQL Server
+* Password: <whatever password you set during MySQL Server installation>

 At the end of the execution of these sql scripts, you should have installed a database schema named "cosmic".
 REGISTER YOUR FIRST ACCOUNT to be used in-game by **manually creating** an entry in the table "accounts" in the database with a username and password.